Get to know our JFS Boulder team

 720.378.6721 x9768

-As an administrative analyst, Nikki coordinates office procedures, creates efficiencies, improves internal and external communications, organizes data and schedules, and helps program staff successfully meet their goals.
+As the volunteer and programs manager, Nikki coordinates and manages the volunteer program, office procedures, creates efficiencies, improves internal and external communications, organizes data, and helps other program managers meet their goals when needed.

 Q. What inspires you to work at JFS?